jnear/cs202-compiler-construction/index.md

 ## Announcements

+- **3/28/19**: Office hours have been changed to split between Monday and Friday.

 - **3/19/19**: [Assignment 5](https://github.com/jnear/cs295-compiler-construction/blob/master/homework/hw5.md) is posted, and the schedule has been adjusted for this assignment and future lectures.

 - **2/21/19**: [Assignment 4](https://github.com/jnear/cs295-compiler-construction/blob/master/homework/hw4.md) is posted.